 Where to stay

 We spent the night at B&B Il Corte dei Sogni in Modena before visiting the Lamborghini Museum and the Ferrari Museum the next day.
-Check it out on Booking.com or read the reviews on TripAdvisor.
+It's a conveniently located B&B with big rooms and a breakfast buffet in the morning.

 Pin for later